streamr-dev/network/README.md

 ## Data Unions

 This library provides functions for working with Data Unions.
+Please see the [API Docs](https://streamr-dev.github.io/streamr-client-javascript/) for auto-generated documentation on each Data Union endpoint.

 To deploy a new DataUnion:
 ```js